Rather than looking to sell and buy on the open market, one option is to find someone to swap houses with you.

 House swaps usually occur between people who know each other, but there are several websites where people can list their property and provide details of what they are looking to swap it for.

-Aside from the attraction of finding motivated sellers in a difficult market, there may be considerable savings when using such a site, compared to typical estate agent fees.
+Aside from the attraction of finding motivated sellers in a difficult market, there may be considerable savings when using a house-swapping site, compared to typical estate agent fees.

-A study by home selling advice website TheAdvisory in July last year put the average estate agency fee at 1.42% of a property’s value.
+A study by home-selling advice site TheAdvisory put the average estate agency fee at 1.42% of a property’s value.

-If you apply this to the April UK House Price Index average house price of nearly £229,000, estate agent fees would be approximately £3,250.
+If you apply this to the average UK house price of £290,000, estate agent fees would be approximately £4,118.

 “Many people see it as a way of avoiding chains as they’ve sometimes been sold a house before, but then been stuck in a chain,” comments Ennos.

 “And sometimes people have unusual houses that estate agents aren’t really going to be able to sell.

 “One of our first listings was a man living on an offshore Irish island who wanted to swap for a flat in Manchester and he succeeded in doing that.”

 If you find someone who wants to swap houses with you, you may be wondering what the process involves and how it differs from any other house sale or purchase.